 When can I submit an application for the 2-year program?
 Applications are accepted only from November 1st thru end of January 31st of the application year.
 The application will be available through your Classweb account.
 Student ID is required to access the application.
 Please follow the steps as outlined in Application Procedures.
 If you are an LVN or transfer student, please refer to LVN-RN/Advanced Standing for application procedures.

 Can I bring my transcripts to you?
-No, one copy of your Official (sealed) transcript(s) must be submitted by mail to Admissions and Records department or included with your application.
+No, one copy of your Official (sealed) transcript(s) must be included with your application and submitted by mail.
 Do not send a copy to the Nursing Program Office.

 Do you have a Spring entry period?
 No. The program accepts students once a year for the 2-year program that begins in the Fall Semester.